 Computer Science Major

 At Stanford, most students interested in learning about computing major in computer science.
-Within the CS major, students can pursue many different interests such as artificial intelligence, programming languages, systems and networking, graphics, databases, theory of computation, human/computer interaction, robotics, biocomputation, and numerical analysis.
+Within the CS major, students can pursue many different interests such as artificial intelligence, programming languages, systems and networking, graphics, databases, theory of computation, human/computer interaction, robotics, and biocomputation.
 Particularly after the changes in requirements introduced in the last few years, the CS major is quite flexible and meets the needs of most students.

 Computer Science Minor

 A minor in CS exposes students to the undergraduate core of the CS major and gives them the opportunity to explore the major without the full engineering or course requirements.
 It consists of six to eight classes and is suited for schedules permitting two years.
 By completing the minor, students will gain a strong foundation in programming fundamentals and will be introduced to the theoretical branch of Computer Science.
 Furthermore, through two electives, students can take more advanced classes in areas they find interesting.